mlraglin/personal-website/content/home/experience.md

         * Python (vtk9, numpy, pandas)
         * Git/GitHub

-  - title: Leadership Development Program Intern
-    company: Abercrombie & Fitch Co.
-    location: New Albany, Ohio
-    date_start: '2022-06-06'
-    date_end: ''
-    description: |2-
-        Internship experiences:
-        * Worked on the data strategy team on personalization projects, using insights collection on customer data with Snowflake to develop strategies and hypotheses for A/B testing to implement new features and experiences for users across all channels (email, app, push, browser).
-        * Completed both a final personal project and cross-functional case competition, presenting to a panel of judges of various levels across the company, utilizing both techincal and personal presentation skills.

-        Tools used:
-        * Snowflake (SQL)
-        * Adobe Analytics
-        * PowerBI

   - title: Research Assistant
     company: The Ohio State University Sociology Department
     location: Columbus, Ohio